celery/celery/CONTRIBUTING.rst

 After you have changed these files you must render the ``README`` files.
-There is a script to convert sphinx syntax to generic reStructured Text syntax, and the paver task `readme` does this for you:
+There is a script to convert sphinx syntax to generic reStructured Text syntax, and the make target `readme` does this for you:
 ::

-    $ paver readme
+    $ make readme

 Now commit the changes:
 ::